-The AD9748 evaluation board allows for easy set up and testing of the product in the 32-lead LFCSP package.
-Careful attention to layout and circuit design, combined with a prototyping area, allows the user to evaluate the AD9748 easily and effectively in any application that requires high resolution, high speed conversion.
+The TxDAC family evaluation board allows for easy set up and testing of any TxDAC product in the 28-lead SOIC package.
+Careful attention to layout and circuit design combined with a prototyping area allow the user to evaluate the AD9740 easily and effectively in any application where high resolution, high-speed conversion is required.

-This board allows the user the flexibility to operate the AD9748 in various configurations.
+This board allows the user the flexibility to operate the AD9740 in various configurations.
 Possible output configurations include transformer coupled, resistor terminated, and single and differential outputs.
 The digital inputs are designed to be driven from various word generators, with the on-board option to add a resistor network for proper load termination.
-Provisions are also made to exercise the power-down feature of the AD9748 and select the clock and data modes.
+Provisions are also made to operate the AD9740 with either the internal or external reference or to exercise the power-down feature.